Rony Lopes: Monaco

 On 28 August 2015, Lopes joined Ligue 1 side Monaco for £9 million, sharing teams with a host of compatriots including manager Leonardo Jardim.
 In early January 2016, he was loaned again to Lille until June.

 In July 2016, still owned by Monaco, Lopes re-signed at Lille for one season.
 He scored a brace in the league opener, but in a 3–2 away loss against Metz.

 Lopes scored his first competitive goal for the club on 16 September 2017, when he opened a 3–0 league home defeat of Strasbourg.
 He started for the first time in the UEFA Champions League on 1 November, and scored in the 1–1 group stage away draw with Beşiktaş.

 Sevilla

 On 14 August 2019, Lopes signed a five-year contract at Sevilla of the Spanish La Liga in part exchange for Wissam Ben Yedder.
 In his first season, he appeared in only 14 official matches.

 On 29 July 2020, Lopes joined Nice on a season-long loan deal with option to buy.
 On 16 August 2021, in a similar move, he signed with Olympiacos.
 He scored his first goal for the latter club on 4 December, in a 3–1 away win against OFI.

 Lopes served another loan in the 2022–23 campaign, at Troyes in the French top division.

+Braga

+On 2 August 2023, Lopes signed for Primeira Liga club Braga on a three-year contract and a free transfer, potentially rising to €500,000 depending on clauses being met.
+He scored his first goal in the competition on 9 September, opening the 3–2 away victory over Moreirense.

+Later career

+On 16 August 2024, having cut his ties to Braga, who remained entitled to 10% of any future transfer, Lopes agreed to a two-year deal with Turkish Süper Lig's Alanyaspor.
+In the following transfer window, he returned to Portugal on a five-month loan at Farense.

+Lopes remained in the Portuguese top tier for 2025–26, signing a three-year contract with Tondela.